What Is an Offer?

 Last, but not least, a person must have legal authority to either make or accept a binding offer.
 This authority is called "capacity."
 Generally, a person is presumed to have capacity to make a contract if she is at least 18 years old, and of sound mind.
 See Will Your Contract be Enforced Under the Law? to learn more.

 Businesses enter into contracts all the time, even when there is no actual paper contract involved.
 But sometimes it makes sense to consult with an attorney before signing on the dotted line, particularly for high-stakes agreements involving valuable assets.
-Find a business and commercial law attorney near you to get started.
+You can started today with a free legal evaluation of your particular contract matter.